 Arieh Rodriguez‘ Hebrew stories were published in Hebrew periodicals throughout the 1970s.
 His collection of Kafka-esque, existential tales in Hebrew, The Lakes Garden (1977) won a prestigious literature prize in 1977.
 In 1990, Arieh published The Hosts, four Hebrew novellas, after which he also wrote a non-fiction book on the Jewish laws relating to blindness.

 Famous Israeli authors in Be’er-Sheva at the University

 The Ben-Gurion University of the Negev is honored to host the personal archives of many of Israel’s foremost authors: Amos Oz, Aharon Appelfeld, Ruth Almog, David Avidan, Yocheved Bat Miriam, David Schutz, Nissim Aloni, Shulamit Hareven, Yehuda Amichai, and Zelda & Yizhar Smilansky.
-Appelfeld, Oz, Haim Be’er and Etgar Keret occasionally give lectures on the BGU Campus and publishes his Hebrew short stories in the BGU magazine.
+Appelfeld, Haim Be’er and Etgar Keret occasionally give lectures on the BGU Campus and Keret regularly publishes Hebrew short stories in the BGU magazine.
 In 2007, Keret won a prestigious prize for his film “Medusas” at the Cannes Film Festival.